Great Western Hotel, Newquay: Architecture

 The original 1879 building resembled a large country house with pitched roofs, gable ends and attic windows.
 In 1931 the original modest two storey gabled building was altered beyond recognition to the current symmetrical art-deco style building, consisting of three storeys with smooth external render, painted frontages, symmetrical sash windows and rusticated quoin detailing to corners.

 The Hotel is recognised as a local historic building and is recorded on The Historic Environment Record of Cornwall.

 Great Western Beach

 Before the railway came to Newquay in 1876, the beach was known as Bothwick Sands.
-It wasn't until the Great Western Hotel was built in 1879, (overlooking the beach) that it gradually became known as Great Western Beach, although on many Ordnance Survey maps and holiday guides until the 1960s both names were mentioned.
+It was not until the Great Western Hotel was built in 1879, (overlooking the beach) that it gradually became known as Great Western Beach, although on many Ordnance Survey maps and holiday guides until the 1960s both names were mentioned.
 Despite the name being linked to the hotel, the beach is a public amenity.